Infectious Disease Control

 RSV infections generally occur in the fall, winter and spring.
 While most infants experience RSV infection during their first year of life, nearly all children will get RSV by the time they are two years old.
 In older children and young adults, RSV most often causes a cough or cold-like symptoms, but in infants, especially those younger than six months old, RSV infection can be more serious.
 It can cause pneumonia or inflammation of the airways, which may require hospitalization.
 American Indian and Alaska Native (AI/AN) infants are at increased risk of severe RSV compared to infants across the US.
 10% of Native American infants in the Southwest are hospitalized with RSV infections each year.

 RSV disease in infancy can have lasting effects.
 Infants who experience severe RSV often continue to have breathing trouble or wheezing during the first few years of their life.
 Children who have severe RSV as babies are more likely to have asthma when they are older, but there are many things about the relationship between RSV and asthma that are not fully understood.

 Researchers have been working on vaccines to prevent RSV for more than 50 years, but none are available yet.
 From 2004 – 2010, the CAIH helped evaluate a different method of preventing disease – a monoclonal antibody called motavizumab.
 Monoclonal antibodies are similar to vaccines, and can be given via injection to newborns to protect them when they are at greatest risk of complications from RSV LRTI.

-This study is funded by The Bill and Melinda Gates Foundation.
+This study was funded by The Bill and Melinda Gates Foundation